Counseling for Anxiety, Depression, Identity Therapy, and more

 Couples therapy practiced with research, education, and a willingness to grow will help in conflict management and creating positive shared experiences.
 Couples can expect to learn about how to replace negative patterns that lead to conflicts with positive interactions, and to repair past issues with a solution focused approach.
 By learning simple strategies couples can increase closeness, communication, and create changes towards their shared goals.

 Contrary to antiquated stereotypes, you do not need to be experiencing a crisis or other challenges traditionally associated with mental health to benefit from therapy.
 "If only" is a very common phrase in mental health, such as "if only I saw the red flags sooner," or "if only I knew what was going on."
-Preventative Counseling can be helpful with developing interventions and creating strategies needed to prevent or mitigate mental health disorders and/or relationship issues in the future.
-Preventative Counseling can also help clients increase their wellbeing, increase protective factors, and develop new helpful perspectives and approaches for maintaining their emotional wellbeing.
-In my practice I offer a peaceful space and solution-focused approach for my clients who are interested in brief/short term counseling with a focus on prevention and early intervention.
+Counseling can be helpful with developing interventions and creating strategies needed to prevent or mitigate challenges/issues.
+Counseling can help clients increase their self-awareness, increase protective factors, and develop new helpful perspectives and approaches for maintaining their emotional wellbeing.
+In my practice I offer a peaceful space and solution-focused approach for my clients who are interested in counseling with a focus on emotional wellbeing.

 Telehealth (telephone or video sessions) can be especially useful when the stay-at-home measures/recommendations during the COVID-19 pandemic create safety concerns for in-office visits.
 Telehealth can also be helpful for people who struggle with a hectic schedule or scheduling conflicts, such as business owners/professionals, new parents, students, amongst others.
 Telehealth can also be a great option when LA traffic is heavily contributing to the stress and time it takes to commute to the office and back home, in addition to aggravating physical pain for those with chronic physical challenges.
 Online sessions are available for both individual and couples therapy.